MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/security/how-to-grant-role-based-access.md

         --template-file rbac-definition.bicep
     ```

-1. Review the output from the deployment
+1. Review the output from the deployment.
+The output contains the unique identifier of the role definition in the `properties.outputs.definitionId.value` property.
+Record this value as it is required to use in the assignment step later in this guide.

     ```json
     {